Boris Johnson and Rishi Sunak to be fined over lockdown parties

 “We have no further details, but we will update you again when we do.”

-Labour leader Sir Keir Starmer said both Mr Johnson and Mr Sunak should quit following the confirmation.
+Labour leader Sir Keir Starmer said both Mr Johnson and Mr Sunak should quit following the confirmation, which has come while MPs are away from Westminster on a two-week Easter recess.

 Sir Keir said: “Boris Johnson and Rishi Sunak have broken the law and repeatedly lied to the British public.